-If the item specified is not valid for the device location, the DAServer does not accept the item, returns a bad quality, and generates an error message in the logger.
+If the item specified is not valid for the device location, the DAServer does not accept the item.
+The DAServer returns bad quality and generates an error message in the logger.

 Accessing Data Using DDE/SuiteLink

 The DDE/SuiteLink address has four fields: